 Cervical cancer used to be one of the most common causes of cancer death for women; however, the rate has declined almost 70% since 1955 due to increase use of the Pap test.
 The Pap test can find changes in the cells in a woman’s cervix before they become cancerous and at very early stages, when it’s the most curable – which is why cancer screening is so important.
 Cervical cancer tends to occur in midlife, with most cases found in women older than 20 and younger than 50.
 However, the risk of developing cervical cancer is still present as women age.
 About 20% of cases are detected in women after age 65.

-The statewide rate of cervical cancer screening by all reporting medical groups is 81%.
-This means 81 of 100 women between the ages of 21 and 64 in Minnesota and neighboring areas had appropriate screening for cervical cancer.
+The medical group average for the cervical cancer screening measure is 75%.
+This means 75 of 100 women between the ages of 21 and 64 in Minnesota and neighboring areas had appropriate screening for cervical cancer.

 High rates of cervical cancer screening can be a sign of strong clinic performance in cancer prevention and treatment.
 It’s important to know that small differences in percentages don’t necessarily reflect the quality of care you’ll receive with a certain medical group or clinic.
 It is more important to note the large differences between providers, and speak with your doctor if you have questions or concerns..

 We measure how well medical groups perform in making sure their patients between ages 21 to 64 had received appropriate screening for cervical cancer:

 - Women age 21–64 who had a Pap test (cervical cytology) performed every 3 years.

 - Women age 30–64 who had a Pap test (cervical cytology) and testing for human papillomavirus (HPV) performed every 5 years.